Frequently Asked Questions

 Additionally, BGSU uses Canvas as our course delivery system for most courses.
 Our courses are small, with most graduate courses capped at 15 students, which gives you significant time and attention from the course professor.

-Our degree is an MA in English, rather than an MA in Teaching or an M. Ed. degree, and we also enroll a number of students who are not teachers but who desire an MA in English and prefer a some emphasis on pedagogy, while also desiring a program that is flexible enough to allow students to pursue their specific interests.
+Our degree is an MA in English, rather than an MA in Teaching or an M. Ed. degree, and we also enroll a number of students who are not teachers but who desire an MA in English and prefer some emphasis on pedagogy, while also desiring a program that is flexible enough to allow students to pursue their specific interests.

 As you will see in the list of required courses, two of the five core courses focus on pedagogy.
-In many courses, students can adapt in-class assignments to their particular needs or areas of interest: those more interested in pedagogy can undertake a more pedagogy-focused or pedagogy-inspired project in some non-teaching classes; those less interested in pedagogy or wanting to branch out explore other projects.
+In many courses, students can adapt in-class assignments to their particular needs or areas of interest: those more interested in pedagogy can undertake a more pedagogy-focused or pedagogy-inspired project in some non-teaching classes; those less interested in pedagogy or wanting to branch out can explore other projects.

 If you’re interested in teacher licensure, you can find details about teacher licensure at BGSU here: http://www.bgsu.edu/registration-records/admission-services/enrollment-guest-students/four-year-degree-seek-teacher-licensure.html